camaraproject/WorkingGroups/Commonalities/documentation/SupportingDocuments/Camara_Versioning_Guidelines.md

 * Release should follow the convention **\<subprj-name> \<tag-name>** for e.g. qod v0.8.0.
 The Github [release feature](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) should be used for this purpose.
 * Every release includes a **CHANGELOG.md** file.
 Please make sure that the content is structured in a format that is easy to read.
 Please refer to the template provided here for possible sections that could be added to a changelog [CHANGELOG_TEMPLATE.md](./CHANGELOG_TEMPLATE.md)
+* The release can be agreed within the subproject by making a pull request for the changelog.
+The merge of this pull request would be marked as the release commit and the text within the changelog would be used as the release description
 * Changelog content:
     * APIs/Software in alpha release needs to be clearly specified
     * API changes